Open House Festival Curatorial Criteria

 What are we looking for?

 The festival team is looking for open days and events that champion the festival’s mission of giving people access to spaces they wouldn’t otherwise be able to get into; creating opportunities for people to learn from and about buildings, infrastructure, landscapes, and from each other; celebrating great architecture and the people who live and work in it, and care for it.
-Contributors should find ways of weaving this mission into their event.

 Scoring system

-Your open day or event will be scored by the festival team against the curatorial criteria to ensure that contributors are championing the aims of the festival.
+Your open day or event will be scored by the festival team against the curatorial criteria.
+All open days and events need to get a minimum score of 3 in order to be included in the festival programme.

 The ways you can open up